-In this guide, we’ll cover some of the things to do in Moalboal, the average cost, where to eat, where to stay, and how to get around Moalboal.
-It’s a great escape from Cebu City and a short distance away from the airport.
-However, given the horrendous traffic of Cebu it does require at least three hours by car to get from Cebu to Moalbal.
+Moalboal is a great escape from Cebu City and a short distance from the airport.
+However, given Cebu’s horrendous traffic, it requires at least three hours by car to get from Cebu to Moalboal.

 Hang out at Panagsama Beach

-Panagsama is the main strip in Moalboal and where pretty much everything in regards to restaurants, tour operators, accommodation, and bars are located.
-The town itself is not very charming and centers around one dirty and noisy street.
+Panagsama is the main strip in Moalboal and where pretty much everything is located in town.
+Most restaurants, tour operators, accommodations, and bars are located here.
+The town is not very charming and centers around one dirty, noisy street.

-Other than chasing the bait balls right offshore.
-Panagsama Beach makes for a great place to enjoy the sunset and relax.
-There is even a number of beach bars to have a drink or San Miguel while you watch the day end.
-Or if you want some more relaxation there are numerous massage parlors and nail salons.
+Other than chasing the bait balls right offshore, Panagsama Beach makes for a great place to enjoy the sunset and relax.
+There are even several beach bars to have a drink or San Miguel while you watch the day end.
+Or, if you want some more relaxation, there are numerous massage parlors and nail salons.

 Earn Your Freedive Certification